-It is a consensus view of UDRP panels that a complainant shall establish a prima facie case that the respondent lacks rights or legitimate interests in the disputed domain name to shift the burden of proof to that respondent (see paragraph 2.1 of the WIPO Overview 3.0: "where a complainant makes out a prima facie case that the respondent lacks rights or legitimate interests, the burden of production on this element shifts to the respondent to come forward with relevant evidence demonstrating rights or legitimate interests in the domain name.
+It is a consensus view of UDRP panels that a complainant shall establish a prima facie case that the respondent lacks rights or legitimate interests in the disputed domain name to shift the burden of proof to that respondent (see paragraph 2.1 of WIPO Overview 3.0: "where a complainant makes out a prima facie case that the respondent lacks rights or legitimate interests, the burden of production on this element shifts to the respondent to come forward with relevant evidence demonstrating rights or legitimate interests in the domain name.
 If the respondent fails to come forward with such relevant evidence, the complainant is deemed to have satisfied the second element").

-The Complainant has no relationship with the Respondent whatsoever.
-The Respondent has never received any approval of the Complainant, expressed or implied, to use the ARCELORMITTAL Trademark or to register the disputed domain name.
-There is no evidence that the Respondent has been commonly known by the disputed domain name or acquired any trademark or service mark rights in a name corresponding to the disputed domain name.
+The Complainant contends that it has no relationship with the Respondent whatsoever and has never authorised the Respondent to use the ARCELORMITTAL Trademark or to register the disputed domain name.

+The disputed domain name was registered on 10 May 2023 by an unidentified registrant, residing in the UK.
+Therefore, no evidence is available to show that the Respondent has been commonly known by the disputed domain name or acquired any trademark or service mark rights in a name corresponding to the disputed domain name.